Evenflo vs. Graco vs. Britax: Which is the Best Infant Car Seat?

 - Newborns: When purchasing a car seat for a new baby, you can choose either an infant seat or a convertible one.
-The infant seat is designed to work only as a rear facing car seat, while the convertible option works as a rear facing option and front facing option, which you will use when your baby is older.
-The most significant difference between these two options is that you can remove the top portion of the infant seat to use to carry baby – this can be a major bonus when baby is sleeping.
+The infant seat is designed to work only as a rear-facing car seat, while the convertible option works as a rear-facing option and front-facing option, which you will use when your baby is older.
+The most significant difference between these two options is that you can remove the top portion of the infant seat to use to carry a baby – this can be a major bonus when the baby is sleeping.

 - There are also car seats that are designed specifically for children with special needs to ensure they are as safe as possible when riding in a vehicle.
 There are bed style seats for babies weighing under five pounds, as well as other, larger options for children who have neurological or breathing disorders – your doctor will help you choose the right option for your child's needs.

-- Harness System – A five-point harness features straps over both shoulders and thighs, and has an additional one that that goes between your child’s legs.
+- Harness System – A five-point harness features straps over both shoulders and thighs and has an additional one that goes between your child's legs.
 These are the safest belting options for children up to 100 pounds.

 - Ease of Use – Look for a seat that allows for easy adjustments of the harness.
 You will want one that does not require you to rethread the harness to adjust the size for your growing baby, as this process can be quite difficult.